 We’ve praised the merits of the coconut palm before and it seems we’re not ready to stop just yet!
 The king of tropical trees provides a wonderland of culinary possibilities.
 And we’ve got another tasty coconut product to add to the impressive list: coconut nectar.

 We choose coconut nectar to sweeten our cookies because it is natural and minimally processed.
 It’s heated only slightly in order to reduce it to a thicker texture and prevent fermentation, but not so much to produce high levels of fructose.

 Mineral-rich and Low Glycemic

 This additive-free and chemical-free process preserves the majority of the nutrients the coconut palm provides.
-Coconut nectar is rich in minerals including magnesium, potassium, zinc and iron, and also contains amino acids, vitamin C, and broad-spectrum B vitamins, making it the perfect addition to our healthy cookie recipe.
+Coconut nectar is rich in minerals including magnesium, potassium, zinc, and iron.
+It also contains amino acids, vitamin C, and broad-spectrum B vitamins, making it the perfect addition to our healthy cookie recipe.

 Surprisingly, coconut nectar doesn’t taste anything like coconuts, which makes it a super versatile ingredient for baking, cooking, and drizzling.
 With a unique, earthy sweetness, you can use it anywhere you’d use any other liquid sweetener.
 Try it on pancakes, oatmeal, or toast; add it to coffee, tea, or smoothies.
 Go on, get creative.